Core Leadership California for Educators

 Where does CLCA-Ed take place?

 CLCA-Ed takes place on the upper division campus of the Stevenson School, a selective co-educational boarding and day school, located about a half-mile uphill from “the greatest meeting of land and sea in the world” in Pebble Beach, CA. Stevenson School surveys a dramatic sweep of California’s Central Coast--two hours south of San Francisco and five hours north of Los Angeles.
-Participants gather in traditional classrooms and hike and surf along the spectacular Monterey Bay.
+Participants gather in traditional classrooms and hike along the spectacular Monterey Bay.
 Our goal is for you to have time to connect, collaborate, rest, exercise, and reflect.

 Location: Stevenson School - 3152 Forest Lake Road, Pebble Beach, CA 93953